Adult Dinner Tour #2 – East Burke| 09.30.18

 The full bar offers some fantastic cocktail specials – we recommend the dilly martini, your choice of gin or vodka served dirty but instead of olives and olive juice, this martin is served with a dilly bean and pickle juice.
 It is fantastic!

 To start your tour we recommend you try the man candy, pork belly cooked in a sweet chili sauce until the sauce begins to caramelize and the pork belly is crispy.
-Other good choices for appetizers include the poutine, the spinach artichoke dip served with toasted bread (this is enough for 3-4 people so great to share), or the Scotch egg served with house made assorted pickles.

-If you decide to end your tour here, we recommend the clam chowder – cooked thick, more like a stew, and full of flavor, or the Pub burger made from locally sourced grass fed beef and piled with veggies and house made pickles, with the option for more add-ons.
+If you decide to end your tour here, we recommend the clam chowder – cooked thick, more like a stew, and full of flavor; or the Pub burger made from locally sourced grass fed beef and piled with veggies and house made pickles, with the option for more add-ons.

 A unique feature at the Burke Public House is the MOAB – Mother of All Beef.
 This entrée is something a table could share, but has become a bit of a food competition to see if diners can finish the massive porter house steak.